mostlybadfly/picoso/README.md

 A version of the picoso app utilizing Angular.

 TODO:
-- Create `ng-click` function highlight rows with the chosen flavor
+- Need to do matches on EITHER chile flavor ("sweet" alone should match Guajillo)
 - Giving it some style